Leonhard Kaiser: Biography

 Kaiser was born in Raab in the Bavarian Innviertel around 1480 to a middle class family.
 He studied theology at the University of Leipzig, and earned a baccalaureate degree in 1501.

 He was ordained as a priest in Passau and, among clerical services, became a vicar in Waizenkirchen.
-In 1524, he was accused of Lutheran heresy and jailed, until he revocated.
+In 1524, he was accused of heresy and jailed, until he recanted.
 Plagued by a bad conscience, Kaiser moved to Wittenberg where Martin Luther taught and enrolled at the University of Wittenberg in 1525, becoming Luther's student and friend.

 He returned to Raab, his home village, in 1527 to see his terminally ill father again.
 He extended his stay due to his own illness.
 His Lutheran attitude was reported to Petrus Doerffel von Suben, pastor of Raab.
 Ernest of Bavaria, who administrated the Diocese of Passau, ordered his arrest at Feste Oberhaus.
-He was accused and interrogated by Johann Eck and made confessions of his faith in Luther's teachings of the sola fide principle, and communion in bread and wine, and his rejection of consecration of priests and last rites as sacraments, and of the authority of popes and councils.
-He said that he would revoke only when he was proven to be wrong by the Bible.
+He was accused and interrogated by Johann Eck and proclaimed his faith in Luther's teachings, namely the sola fide principle, communion in bread and wine, and his rejection of priestly orders and last rites as sacraments, and of the authority of popes and councils.
+He said that he would recant only when he was proven to be wrong by the Bible.
 Kaiser wrote a testimony of his convictions titled Grace through Christ.

-While imprisoned, he received a letter of consolation from Luther, urging him, whether freed or not, to "recognize, bear, love and praise with a good heart the fatherly will of God in him."
+While imprisoned, he received a letter from Luther, urging him, whether freed or not, to "recognize, bear, love and praise with a good heart the fatherly will of God in him."
 He received a similar supporting letter from Philip Melanchthon, but it was discovered much later.
 Several influential rulers, such as John of Saxony and Kasimir of Brandenburg, interceded on his behalf.